-Health Outcomes of Interest (HOIs) are pre-specified clinical events or outcomes that are collected according to the protocol.
-HOIs may be represented as diagnosis, treatment or procedures.
-Examples of HOIs include syncope or hypoglycaemia collected as study endpoints.
-HOIs must be assessed as part of AE collection and may meet criteria for AE reporting.
-Specifically, the investigator must assess each HOI for serious criteria and causality.
-If the HOI meets criteria specified in the protocol for AE reporting, then it must be reported as such.
+Health Outcomes of Interest (HOIs) are clinical events or outcomes that are collected according to the protocol.
+HOIs may be represented as diagnoses, treatment or procedures.
+Examples of HOIs include syncope, disease progression, or hypoglycaemia collected as study endpoints.
+HOIs may meet the criteria of an SAE/SAR, NSAR or special situation, and if so, must be collected as such, in addition to being collected as an HOI.
+Specifically, collected HOI data must be assessed for the criteria described herein and reported accordingly.